STEVE INSKEEP, Host:

 CARRIE JOHNSON: There are so many vacancies on the federal courts that judges themselves are starting to sound the alarm.
 Judge Alex Kozinski leads the 9th Circuit Appeals Court based in California.
 He and his colleagues wrote to the Senate a few months ago, describing their desperate situation.

-Judge ALEX KOZINSKI (9th Circuit Court of Appeals): What we're seeing is that a number of our district courts are swamped with cases, and really in very bad need of judicial appointments.
+ALEX KOZINSKI: What we're seeing is that a number of our district courts are swamped with cases, and really in very bad need of judicial appointments.

 JOHNSON: Criminal cases in those busy courthouses take priority.
 That means, Kozinski says, that civil disputes can take years to resolve.
 Cases that challenge the denial of Social Security benefits, deportation orders, and important environmental disputes.
 He's worried about what those delays mean to people who have real problems.

-Mr. STEPHEN ZACK (President, American Bar Association): There is no priority higher for the ABA, to make sure that we have a fully staffed and fully operating federal bench.
+STEPHEN ZACK: There is no priority higher for the ABA, to make sure that we have a fully staffed and fully operating federal bench.

 JOHNSON: That's Stephen Zack.
 He's president of the ABA.
 And he's been getting an earful from judges who feel overwhelmed and from nominees who have been going nowhere in the Senate.

-Mr. RUSSELL WHEELER (Brookings Institution): There is a realization that what we have here is just broken government.
+RUSSELL WHEELER: There is a realization that what we have here is just broken government.
 The government ought to be able to fill vacancies on the bench without having a food fight over almost every one of them.

 JOHNSON: Wheeler says that courts along the Southwest border, crowded with immigration cases, are feeling the pinch - as are courts in Florida, Georgia, and Illinois.
 Tim Lewis used to be a judge on the 3rd Circuit Appeals Court in Philadelphia.